joestringer/bsc/charter.md

 ## 9) Technical Projects

-A Technical Project is defined as being an open source project that meets the following criteria.
+A Technical Project is defined under one of the following categories.

 #.
-It must meet the Trademarks requirement in Section 8.
+An open source project under the auspices of the Directed Fund.

    #.
-It must accept the eBPF Foundation as its primary support structure.
-For
+The open source project must accept the eBPF Foundation as its primary
-example, the applicable oversight body of the Technical Project agrees to send any budget requests to the eBPF Foundation and to abide by requirements and recommendations from the eBPF Foundation.
+   support structure.
+For example, the applicable oversight body of the Technical Project agrees to send any budget requests to the eBPF Foundation and to abide by requirements and recommendations from the eBPF Foundation.

+#.
+A technical work item that creates open source, open data and/or open
+standards contributions towards the mission of the eBPF Foundation.

+   #.
+Contributions may be in the form of code submissions, reference
+   architectures, open standards, security audits, documentation or training materials.

+   #.
+Contributions to an existing project must be targeted at an open source
+   project that uses eBPF as a core technology.

+   #.
+Contributions that are not targeted at an existing project are to be
+   published by the eBPF Foundation.

+The Technical Project must also meet the following criteria.

+#.
+Technical Projects must meet the Trademarks requirement in Section 8.

 #.
 The BSC must have voted to accept the project as being a Technical Project
 consistent with the mission and scope of the eBPF Foundation.